worcjamessmith/COVID-trial-characteristics/README.md

 Here the script processing order and any manual steps taken are explained.

 ## Data download
 The raw data file from ICTRP is too large to push to GitHub.
-It is instead stored on OSf.
+It is instead stored on OSF.

 1. `download_raw_data.R`

     * This downloads the large raw data file from OSF.
 You could also use it to download the zipped file if the csv is too large.
-The other necessary raw data files are already in this repo.
+The other necessary raw data files are already in this repo (see description of raw data files below).

 ## Data processing
 To run the data processing script with the full dataset, the main raw data file (`ICTRPFullExport-672212-23-11-20.csv`) needs to be added to the `data/initial_import/raw` folder.
 See info on raw data files below.
 There is a 1% sample of the raw data provided in this repo to demonstrate computational reproducibility, but the full file is too large to push to github.
 The scripts will create the necessary folders and subfolders.